JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Primitive/readme.md

 \left(6 - 4\left(\frac{V_0}{V}\right)^{2/3}\right)
 \right]
 $$

+Since relax and vc-relax do not allow calculations using hybrid functionals with US/PAW pseudopotentials, the BM-EOS is a good alternative for determining the equilibrium lattice parameters of a crystal.

 ## 2.4.
 Self-Consistent Field (SCF) calculation
 At this point, the lattice parameters obtained from the **relaxation calculation** must be used.
 This type of calculation can be performed by setting up the input file as follows: